xcodian/Sparks/README.md

 > **pysqlite3**

-On your first run, edit your config.json file with the appropriate token and deafult prefix for new servers.
+Launch the bot with 'launcher.py'!
+On your first run or if the token supplied was deemed invalid, you will be prompted to enter it.

+You can further modify the settings in the config.json file created upon first-run.
 Enjoy!